th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 function__[^8] between themselves and the destination forwarding element, and between all of their neighbors and the destination forwarding element.
-The PFF can then select a (set of) link(s) to any of its neighbors that is closer to the destination node according to the chosen distance function and send the packet on these link(s).
+The PFF can then select a (set of) link(s) to any of its neighbors that is closer to the destination forwarding element according to the chosen distance function and send the packet on these link(s).
 Thus, while the __forwarding elements need to be _named___, the __links between them need to be _measured___.
 This can be either explicit by assigning a certain weight to a link, or implicit and inferred from the distance function itself.